atsepkov/drone/README.md

 Terminate tests, close browser instance, show a table of test results, and if all tests are successful, replace golden directory with current results.

-    drone.actions(logic: async (page: puppeteer.Page) => { ... })
+    drone.actions(logic: async (page: puppeteer.Page) => { ... }, options: {
+        cache?: string // variable to cache the result under, if omitted no caching will be done })

 Run a set of actions on the page.
 Note that both `Drone.actions()` and `TestDrone.test()` leave the page/drone in its final state, they do no cleanup to reset the state back to what it was prior to running this logic.
 This means you can stack logic through multiple calls to these methods but also that your starting state depends on the final state of the logic ran beforehand.
+Be aware of this when caching partial operations, cached operations will skip navigation and page manipulation.
+However, do use caching whenever possible to avoid bombarding other sites with drones.
+Fly responsibly!

 ### TestDrone